k8-proxy/p-k8-jmeter-test-engine-v1/docs/how-to-use-create_stack_dash.md

 ```
 AWS Access Key ID:
 AWS Secret Access Key:
-Default region name [eu-west-1]:
+Default region name:
 Default output format [None]:
 ```

 Input the correct values; the last prompt can be left at default by pressing enter and skipping input.

-Once configured, the AWS credentials and config files can be found in the AWS folder located in "~/.aws/" on linux systems or "%USERPROFILE%\\.aws" in Windows systems.
+Once configured, the AWS credentials and config files can be found in the AWS folder located in "~/.aws/" on linux systems or "%USERPROFILE%\\.aws" on Windows systems.
 At the top of the config folder a profile name in brackets should be present (ex: [default], here "default" will be the profile name to use in the config.env file discussed in the next step).

 4. Update the config.env file with the AWS profile information.

 Create config.env file by copying the existing config.env.sample file.
-Update the file with the following details:
+Update the file with the AWS profile name and region

-- aws_profile_name - The AWS profile created in step 3.
-- bucket - Bucket name where a file with number of instances will be created.

 ## Using config.env to pass parameters to create_stack_dash.py